rltvty/olkelda/schedule.md

 Anne-Marie & Eric met each other exactly one year ago :)

-## 10:00 AM - Leaving Reykjavik by Car
+## 10:00 AM - Leave Reykjavik by Car
+Meet at our AirBnb (Hverfisgata 105, Apartment 401):
 * 2 hour drive north to the Snæfellsnes Peninsula
 * We will make a stop or two along the way to see some sights and stretch

-## 1:00 PM - Hike to Rauðamelsölkelda & Ceremony
+## 1:00 PM - Ceremony
+Hike to Rauðamelsölkelda:
 * Attire: hiking gear, (waterproof) hiking boots, rain coats
 * Small picnic lunch will be provided